Joern2020/BalloonShootingGame_Pygame/README.md

  The game is about shooting balloons in a scrolling scene, which mimics the old game "Moorhuhn".

  Control:
-   Scroll: 'A' and 'D'
+   Scroll: 'A' and 'D';
-   Fire: Mouse Left Click
+   Fire: Mouse Left Click;
    Reload: Mouse Right Click